Decomposition of Explained Variation in the Linear Mixed Model: Real Data Applications

-Genome-wide association studies (GWAS) focus on finding associations between a complex phenotype and marker loci spread on the whole genome, as well as on studying the most common genetic variation in a population \citep{Astle2009}.
-The additive genomic variance of a trait is defined as the variability in the phenotypic values that can be explained by genomic factors, and is a main quantity of interest in many genomic studies \citep{Falconer1996}.
-It is well known that the whole genome contributes to the genetic variance for complex traits.
-Model (\ref{LMM}) is widely applied in genome-wide association studies to fit all markers in the genome simultaneously \citep{Kang2008, Kang2010, Zhang2010, Zhou2012} which provides more power than a SNP-wise analysis.
-It is of central interest to identify genetic variants that explain variation in a phenotype \citep{McCarthy2008}, as well as to attribute the observed variation to specific covariates, in particular to certain regions of the genome such as chromosomes or even single markers \citep{Visscher2007, Pimentel2011}.
-We have used the R package \texttt{sommer} \citep{Pazar2017} to fit the LMM defined in (\ref{LMM}).
-Variance components have been estimated using REML.
-Besides the estimated variance components, the package also provides the quantities defined in Lemma \ref{blueblup}.
-For simplicity and comparability we have scaled the sample variance of the dependent variable $y$ to $1$ before the analysis, i.\,e.\,all results are in terms of the coefficient of determination (\ref{R2lmm}).
+GWAS focus on finding associations between complex phenotypes and marker loci often spread on the whole genome.
+In this context, model (\ref{LMM}) is widely applied to fit all markers on the genome simultaneously \citep[e.\,g.\,]{Zhou2012}.
+This enables a more realistic analysis than marker-wise comparisons because a combined model allows for controlling confounding effects of the often highly correlated markers.
+It is of central interest to identify genetic variants that explain variation in a phenotype \citep{McCarthy2008}, as well as to attribute the observed variation to specific covariates, in particular to certain regions of the genome such as chromosomes or even single markers \citep[e.\,g.\,]{Pimentel2011}.
+This reinforces the need for a dispersion relevance profile in the LMM, in particular for genomic markers, which are represented by covariates associated with random effects.